suren99/Music-Meltdown/README.md

 ```
 python main.py
 ```
 3 .
 Two options are displayed .
 In order to download continue with the first option .
 The second option is called <strong> Refresh</strong> .
 This refresh option updates your local repository (movie.txt).This keeps your local repository upto date.
-So Its necessary to run this periodically.
+So Its necessary to run this periodically.<strong>You cant download songs of a movie which is not updated in the local repository</strong>

-    <strong>You cant download songs of a movie which is not updated in the local repository</strong>
+4. Either you mistype the movie name or type only partial of the movie name.You are provided with list of suggestions which matches with the  movie name.
+You are free to choose whichever suggested album you wanted to download

 <h3>U are ready to go now !!!!!<h3>